Thundafund launched in 2011 with a specific focus on getting creative and innovative projects funded.

 The Thundafund committee has to approve all campaigns before they go live.

-Finding the right purchases for your small business is time consuming, so smesouthafrica.co.za looked at dozens of options to come up with the following recommendations.
+Finding the right purchases for your small business is time consuming, so smesouthafrica.co.za looked at the list of options to come up with the following recommendations.